 World Press Freedom Rank: USA 45/180

-Notes: Founded in 1928, the Montana Standard is a print newspaper serving the Butte area of Montana.
-The paper is owned by Lee Enterprises, which according to Open Secrets has donated 88% of it money to Republican politicians since 1990.
+Founded in 1928, the Montana Standard is a print newspaper serving the Butte area of Montana.

 In review, the Montana Standard covers local news with journalists and reporters throughout the Butte region.
-For national news they use the Associated Press.
+For national news, they use the Associated Press.
 All news is reported with minimal loaded words and bias.
-The Montana Standard always sources their information properly.
-Editorially, there is a balance between right and left leaning opinions with just a slight edge to the left.
+The Montana Standard always sources its information properly.
+Editorially, there is a balance between right and left-leaning opinions with just a slight edge to the left.

 Overall, we rate the Montana Standard Least Biased due to a mostly balanced editorial page and High for factual reporting based on proper sourcing.
 (D. Van Zandt 4/14/2018)